-- Pretreatment adverse events are adverse events that developed or worsened or became serious from the signed informed consent date up to first administration of double-blind IMP. - Treatment-emergent adverse events are adverse events that developed or worsened or became serious during the treatment-emergent adverse event period. - Posttreatment adverse events are adverse events that developed or worsened or became serious during the posttreatment period.
+- Pretreatment adverse events are adverse events that developed or worsened or became serious from the signed informed consent date up to first administration of double-blind IMP. - Treatment-emergent adverse events are adverse events that developed or worsened or became serious during the TEAE period. - Posttreatment adverse events are adverse events that developed or worsened or became serious during the posttreatment period.

-All adverse events (including SAE, AESI and EOSI) will be coded to a LLT, PT, HLT, HLGT, and associated SOC using the version of MedDRA currently in effect at Covance at the time of database lock.
+All adverse events (including SAE, AESI and EOSI) will be coded to a lower-level term (LLT), preferred term (PT), high-level term (HLT), high-level group term (HLGT), and associated primary system organ class (SOC) using the version of Medical Dictionary for Regulatory Activities (MedDRA) currently in effect at Covance at the time of database lock.